YogiBear52/Standards/Methodology/Metrics.md

     - After committed to work on it
   - Bugs Trend
   - User Bugs
+  - Only X bugs in backlog
+- Technical Debt Trend
 - Ratio of Features vs Bugs
 - Ratio of (Features and bugs) vs Technical Debts
+- Ambulances Trend
+- Methodology Events
-- CI Time
+  - Retro times
-- Full CI + Deploy to production Time
-- Number of failure CI's over time
-- Number of external APIs
-- Code
+  - Demo times
-  - Number of code lines (differ third-party code)

 ## Technologies